Current Scholars

 • Keilen received a B.S in Microbiology from Brigham Young University

-• Sara received a B.S in Biology from Creighton University with a minor with Neuropsychology.
+• Jacob received a BS in Biology from the University of Wisconsin-Stevens Point

 Marina Mancuso - Sandra Matteucci/Ralph Matteucci Endowment Scholar